bedhanger/mwe/README.md

-# This represents the minimum working environment the author
-# requires to be ``fluent'' on the system.
+# This represents the minimum working environment the author requires to be fluent on any Unix-like system.